Faculty Support for Service-Learning

 Funds are available to faculty interested in presenting on the outcomes of their service-learning experience at disciplinary conferences or for professional development at national or local service-learning conferences.

-Documents for Faculty
+Documents and Resources for Faculty

 - Faculty Manual [pdf]